slowbreathing/slowbreathing.github.io/_posts/2019-05-01-softmax-and-its-gradient.md

-The above is the [softmax grad][softmax grad] code.
-As you can see it initializes a diagonal matrix that is then populated with right values.
+The above is the softmax grad code.
+As you can see it initializes a diagonal matrix that is then populated with the right values.
 On the main diagonal it has the values for case (i=j) and (i!=j) elsewhere.
-This is illustarted in the picture below.
+This is illustrated in the picture below.
 {%
     include image.html
     src="/img/softmaxgrad.png"